 And seriously, most of these things are an endless cycle.
 Dishes will need to be washed again.
 There will always be laundry.
 Towels will be used and washed and put back again.
 Your house is in a constant state of flux and will never be perfectly clean.

 So for our own sanity and the sanity of those around us, I think it is time we let some stuff go.
-It took my daughter calling me out on it to even stop long enough to consider the time I’m wasting.
+It took my daughter calling me out on this to even stop long enough to consider the time I’m wasting.
 I had been asking her to help around the house, then when she did, I would either criticize her or redo what she had already done.
 She finally got fed up and told me that my attitude made her not want to help me at all.

-Some of you are already preparing your defense and know from experience if it’s not done the way you like it will drive you crazy.
+Some of you are already preparing your defense and know from experience if it’s not done the way you like it, it will drive you crazy.
 I understand that, truly I do.

 So full disclosure, it’s really uncomfortable the first few times you let something go.
 It will weigh on you.
 All you will be able to think about is how much something needs to be redone.
 But fight the urge and keep fighting it.
 Continue to walk away from it as many times as needed.
 I promise you, the more you ignore it, the easier it becomes to ignore, and you will start to feel a lot less stress.